An early and accurate diagnosis is important

 - Penel N, Coindre JM, Bonvalot S, et al. Management of desmoid tumors: a nationwide survey of labelled reference centre networks in France.
 Eur J Cancer.
 2016;58:90-96.

-- Referenced with permission from the NCCN Guidelines for Patients® for Soft Tissue Sarcoma, V.1.2020. © National Comprehensive Cancer Network, Inc. 2020.
+- Referenced with permission from the NCCN Guidelines for Patients® for Soft Tissue Sarcoma, 2023. © National Comprehensive Cancer Network, Inc. 2023.
 All rights reserved.
-Accessed August 4, 2022.
+Accessed July 20, 2023.
 To view the most recent and complete version of the guideline, go online to NCCN.org.
 NCCN makes no warranties of any kind whatsoever regarding their content, use, or application, and disclaims any responsibility for their application or use in any way.

-- Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Soft Tissue Sarcoma V.2.2022. © National Comprehensive Cancer Network, Inc. 2022.
+- Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Soft Tissue Sarcoma V.2.2023. © National Comprehensive Cancer Network, Inc. 2023.
 All rights reserved.
-Accessed May 23, 2022.
+Accessed August 8, 2023.
 To view the most recent and complete version of the guideline, go online to NCCN.org.
 NCCN makes no warranties of any kind whatsoever regarding their content, use or application and disclaims any responsibility for their application or use in any way.

 - Gronchi A, et al. Desmoid Tumor Working Group.
 The management of desmoid tumours: a joint global consensus-based guideline approach for adult and paediatric patients [supplementary appendix].
 Eur J Cancer.
 2020;127:96-107.

 - Braschi-Amirfarzan M, Keraliya AR, Krajewski KM, et al. Role of imaging in management of desmoid-type fibromatosis: a primer for radiologists.
 Radiographics.
 2016;36(3):767-782.